Vatsal-108/ChatBot/README.md

 # ChatBotProject
 A simple AIML based Chat Bot written in C# which is a computer program that you can talk to.

-Second Semester Object Oriented Programming Final Project at The University of Texas at Arlington, Texas, United States.

 # Features